 Reflecting Ourselves In Stead of Christ Daily

-Ever since Adam and Eve disobeyed God and brought sin into the world mankind has been self-focused.
+Since the beginning in the Garden of Eden when Adam and Eve disobeyed God and brought sin into the world mankind has been self-focused.
 We are inherently selfish.
+That is what sin is.
+It is rooted in selfishness.
 We think of ourselves first.
 Our own wants and desires often come before others.
 This is the natural state of mankind.

 The world tries to explain things through philosophy and man’s wisdom.
 Look at what Colossians 2:8 says: